varun050303/Fliptree-Project/README.md

 # Fliptree assignment

-This is a full-stack e-commerce web application where users can browse products, manage their cart, and place orders.
-It uses modern web technologies for scalability and performance.
+This is a full-stack e-commerce web application where users can browse products, manage their cart.
+It uses lowDB and perenual free api's for prototype level management of objects its not a production grade project, but still its functional for educational or project level purpose

 ---